cptsalt/Dynamic-Proximity-Chat/readme.md

 # Notice
-- This mod is not polished, and I made it half asleep in a week, so expect there to be a few bugs.
+- This mod is not polished, and I made it half asleep in a week, so expect there to be some bugs.
 Feel free to report them or make a pull request to fix them.
 - This mod will not work with other language or proximity mods, and it is recommended that these conflicting mods are disabled.

 # About